artcuddy/Project1-olearys/README.md

   + The site has been tested on all screen sizes and is responsive
 ___
 # Validator Testing

 + HTML
   + No errors were returned when passing through the official W3C validator
 + CSS
   + No errors were found when passing through the official (Jigsaw) validator

 ___
+# Bugs

++ HTML
+  + Found some issues with the form redirection before deyployment but fixed them all.

+  ___
 # Deployment

 + The site was deployed to GitHub pages.
 The steps to deploy are as follows
   + In the GitHub repository, navigate to the Settings tab
   + From the pages tab select the source section drop-down menu, select the Master Branch.